Paroxysmisch/genome-assembly/dissertation/main.typ

     show-sub-caption: sub-caption-styling,
     figure([#image("graphics/ptr-net.png") #v(0.65cm)], caption: [@ptrnet]), <fig:ptr-net>,
     figure(image("graphics/neural-genome-assembly.svg", height: 7cm), caption: [@pgan]), <fig:neural-genome-assembly-custom-model>,
-    caption: [@pgan differs from @ptrnet is two key ways.
+    caption: [@pgan differs from @ptrnet in two key ways.
 First, we ensure to preserve the permutation equivariant nature of the encoder by not using an @rnn, and instead encoding each read individually.
 Second, we encode additional overlap information into the attention mechanism by exploiting attention heads.]
   )
 ]